ADI-ROXX/Github-use/README.md

      It basically makes a .git named folder that stores all the past happenings ki aapne kya commit kiya ai,kya add kiya hai, kya delete kiya hai.

 ### Add
-2. "git add <filename>" us file ke liye jise upload karna hai.
+2. "git add messier.py" ==> messier.py is the file that has to be uploaded.
-3. "git add ." will add all the files
+3. "git add ." will add all the files.